pinout-xyz/Pinout.xyz/src/en/template/overlay.md

 i2c: if the board uses i2c, a list of the bus address(es) and device(s) identification

 OPTIONAL
+image: a top-down image of the board as png with transparency (or placeholder)
 github: github repository address
 buy: URL where the board can be purchased